isso-comments/isso/docs/docs/man/index.rst

 Isso is a lightweight commenting server similar to Disqus.
 It allows anonymous comments, maintains identity and is simple to administrate.
-It uses JavaScript and cross-origin ressource sharing for easy integration into static websites.
+It uses JavaScript and cross-origin resource sharing for easy integration into static websites.

 No, I meant "Isso"
 ------------------